RevContent/api-showcase/htdocs/app/resources/js/app/docs/widgets/shifter.md

 #RevShifter
 RevShifter shows from the bottom or top of the page on scroll or pan.
-It's used by placing the script and ad code definition to a page.
+It's used by placing the script and ad code definition on the page.

 ```
 &lt;script src="http://labs-cdn.revcontent.com/build/revshifter.min.js">&lt;script&gt;